sundowndev/phoneinfoga/README.md

 Advanced information gathering tool & OSINT reconnaissance for phone numbers.

+## The project

-The goal of this tool is to first identify basic informations such as country, area, carrier and line type on any international phone numbers with a very good accuracy, and then detect the VoIP provider or search for footprints on search engines to try identify the owner.
+Building the most advanced tool to scan phone numbers using only free resources.
+The goal is to first identify basic informations such as country, area, carrier and line type on any international phone numbers with a very good accuracy, and then detect the VoIP provider or search for footprints on search engines to try identify the owner.

 **This tool requires python 2.x**